Generic Name: fluoxetine

 What should I discuss with my healthcare provider before taking fluoxetine?

 Do not use fluoxetine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.
 You must wait at least 14 days after stopping an MAO inhibitor before you can take fluoxetine.
 You must wait 5 weeks after stopping fluoxetine before you can take thioridazine or an MAOI.

 - cirrhosis of the liver;